 United States Army

-The United States Army is a large and powerful force, technologically advanced, generally well trained, and at a relatively high state of readiness.
+The United States Army is a large and powerful force; technologically advanced, generally well trained, and held at a relatively high state of readiness.
 The 1980’s was a decade of change for the US Army.
-Coming out of the Viet Nam era, the new professional (vice conscript) force adopted new organizations, new training methods, new equipment, new tactics and overall a completely new concept of integration of combat power.
-The US Army of 1994 had been tested during Operation Desert Shield/Storm in Iraq and, although there was some improvement to make, proved to a great extent that the reforms had worked beyond the imagination of most.
+Coming out of the Viet Nam era, the now professional (vice conscript) force adopted new organizations, new training methods, new equipment, new tactics and overall a completely new concept of integrating combat power.
+The US Army of 1994 had been tested during Operation Desert Shield/Storm in Iraq and, although there was some improvement to make, proved to a great extent that the reforms had worked beyond the imagination and expectations of most.

 The US Army in Europe through the latter part of the Cold war was the focus of the entire army structure.
 Led by 7th Army HQ, two full Corps (V & VII) were largely stationed in Germany with a third Corps (III Corps) based in the US but having pre-positioned equipment holdings in POMCUS (Prepositioning Of Materiel Configured in Unit Sets) sites.
 Although problematic due to maintenance, cost, security and standardization, this system was exercised rigorously in the annual REFORGER (REturn of FORces to GERmany) Exercises.
 By 1989 the POMCUS system was set up to rapidly deploy six divisions, support elements and logistics to Germany, within 10 days, to reinforce the four divisions permanently stationed there.
 Historically this system came to a sudden end following the Gulf War, when VII Corps and over half of the forces in Germany were repatriated and rapidly deactivated.